-In accordance with the guidelines from the U.S. Centers for Disease Control and Prevention and the Commonwealth of Pennsylvania to mitigate community spread of COVID-19, we are cancelling or postponing all Conservancy events at least through June 27, 2020.
+In accordance with the guidelines from the U.S. Centers for Disease Control and Prevention and the Commonwealth of Pennsylvania to mitigate community spread of COVID-19, we have created new guidelines for public programming that can be viewed here.

 These events include, but are not limited to:

 - Member events such as guided hikes, runs, yoga classes, etc.